nperez0111/papermc-docker/README.md

 Forked from: <https://github.com/phyremaster/papermc-docker>

-Adding support for the latest java 17 & provides a docker-compose.yml file for easy setup.
+Adding support for the latest java 17, multi-arch (amd64, arm64) & provides a docker-compose.yml file for easy setup.

 # PaperMC Docker

 This is a Linux Docker image for the PaperMC Minecraft server.

-PaperMC is an optimized Minecraft server with plugin support (Bukkit, Spigot, Sponge, etc.).
+[PaperMC](https://papermc.io/) is an optimized Minecraft server with plugin support (Bukkit, Spigot, Sponge, etc.).
 This image provides a basic PaperMC server.
 All customizations are left to the user.

 ## Usage